Wire-Network/wire-system-contracts/docs/04_guides/08_how-to-configure-the-powerup-resource-model.md

 ### Preparation for Upgrade

 1. Build [eos-system-contracts](https://github.com/eosnetworkfoundation/eos-system-contracts) with `powerup` code.
-2. Deploy eosio.system contract to `eosio`.
+2. Deploy sysio.system contract to `sysio`.
-3. Create account `eosio.reserv` and ensure the account has enough RAM, at least 4 KiB.
+3. Create account `sysio.reserv` and ensure the account has enough RAM, at least 4 KiB.
-4. Deploy `powup.results.abi` to `eosio.reserv` account using `setabi`.
-The ABI can be found in the `build/contracts/eosio.system/.powerup/` directory.
+4. Deploy `powup.results.abi` to `sysio.reserv` account using `setabi`.
+The ABI can be found in the `build/contracts/sysio.system/.powerup/` directory.
 5. Enable the REX system (if not enabled).

 #### Configure PowerUp